How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 Most companies in Costa Rica provide bus services from early morning to late afternoon, so it's always best to leave as early as possible to make all your connecting bus transfers.

-While taking a bus to Santa Teresa is the most cost-effective, it is also the longest option.
-Consider taking a shared shuttle or flight for this trip to cut your travel time down significantly.
+While taking a bus to Santa Teresa is the most cost-effective option, it is also the longest.
+Consider taking a shared shuttle or flight to significantly reduce your travel time.

 Store large suitcases and bags under the bus, and keep a small bag with you for all your most valued items.